 - Inverted in Earth Children Are Weird, which is a parody book of The X-Files with the protagonists as children.
 Young Mulder thinks a deep hole in the ground is a giant footprint, but Young Scully reveals that it's just a hole people are digging to build a swimming pool.

 - Supernatural episode "The Bad Place" ends with the protagonists jumping into a hole they find in the forest and wonder what this is.
 Then the Drone of Dread sets in and the camera does a Flyaway Shot to reveal that they are standing in a huge footprint.
 The owner of the print, a giant King-Kong-type monster, is only revealed in the next episode.
-Watch the scene here.

-- In Earthbound, the first Sanctuary location is Giant Step, so named for the single enormous humanoid footprint left in the top of the mountain.
+- In EarthBound (1994), the first Sanctuary location is Giant Step, so named for the single enormous humanoid footprint left in the top of the mountain.
 The art style of the game makes it a little uncertain how big the footprint actually is, and it's the only one of its kind.
 Its presence is never explained, simply left as a Riddle for the Ages.

 - In Pillars of Eternity II: Deadfire, the reborn god of light, Eothas, possesses a colossal statue and begins a trek across the surface and beneath the seas of Eora.
-The player follows in Eothas' wake as he leaves trail of destruction behind him, including colossal footprints many feet deep and big enough to leave permanent tracks on the world map.
+The player follows in Eothas' wake as he leaves a trail of destruction behind him, including colossal footprints many feet deep and big enough to leave permanent tracks on the world map.

 - Whateley Universe: Referenced in Dorms of Our Lives, Season 4, part 2: